 Safety on the Trail

 It is widely common for individuals to assume they are safe from harm in the wildnerness.
 While the outdoors is relatively safe compared to civilization, there are still some dangers when it comes to the wilderness and the Appalachian Trail.
 Hikers must be aware of their surroundings at all times, or else they could stray off the trail and become lost, run into wild animals, or run into the wrong kinds of people.
-Since the 1996 murder on the trail, the need to be aware of one's surroundings increased.
-This crime broke through the shimmering veil which disguised the wilderness as a safe haven, and brought hikers back to a grim reality-- the woods are not as safe as they seem.
+Since the 1996 murders in Shenandoah National Park, the need to be aware of one's surroundings increased.
+This crime broke through the shimmering veil which disguised the wilderness as a safe haven, and brought hikers back to a grim reality-- the woods may not as safe as they seem.

 This is not to say that no one is safe in places like Shenandoah National Park or on the AT.
 These locations are quite safe.
 Tragic occurences such as this particular murder case reminds everyone, both hikers and U.S. citizens alike, that crime can still occur even in the most remote of places.